Muir Woods National Monument: Negative

-Challenges

-Muir Woods and the National Park Service as a whole face the challenge of low funding.
-The national park service is gravely underfunded and largely operates without government help.
-Muir Woods requires funds to protect or care for the rare trees there.
-The park also needs money to improve the infrastructure and pay the staff.
-The park currently has deferred maintenance funds of over 10 million dollars.
-Most importantly, the park needs support from surrounding residents, people, and the government.
-Without people fighting for the parks, they will fail.

 Surrounding ecosystems

-According to the National Parks Conservation Association, in an attempt to protect the wildlife and environment of Muir Woods which is given certain protections due to the Antiquities Act it is necessary to take care of the ecosystems of surrounding areas outside of park boundaries that have impacts on the wildlife and ecosystems within the park.
-As a result, the park is involved in restoration and conservation efforts in Redwood Creek at the Banducci Flower Farm site, which is managed by Golden Gate National Recreation Area, and at Big Lagoon, which is outside the monument at Muir Beach, to improve ecosystem health and salmonid habitat.
+According to the National Parks Conservation Association, in an attempt to protect the wildlife and environment of Muir Woods, which is given certain protections due to the Antiquities Act, it is necessary to take care of the ecosystems of surrounding areas outside of park boundaries that have impacts on the wildlife and ecosystems within the park.
+As a result, the park is involved in restoration and conservation efforts in Redwood Creek at the Banducci Flower Farm site, which is managed by the Golden Gate National Recreation Area, and at Big Lagoon, which is outside the monument at Muir Beach, to improve ecosystem health and salmonid habitat.
 These efforts typically require a mixture of effort from the National Park Service, federal, state, and local governments; and even private landowners.
 The restoration efforts in surrounding areas outside of Muir Woods have helped to protect and restore the habitats of wildlife and fish such as coho salmon and the northern spotted owl.

 The National Park Service and the Golden Gate National Parks Conservancy have worked together to restore the last 1/2 mile of the Redwood Creek before it enters the Pacific Ocean.
 Before restoration efforts, the Redwood Creek mouth functioned poorly in conveying water and sediment from a nine square mile watershed to the ocean.
 The National Park Service claims that for over 100 years agriculture, logging, and road-building increased the erosion and degradation of the creek.
-As a result local species of coho salmon and steelhead trout were threatened.
+As a result, local species of coho salmon and steelhead trout were threatened.
 Moreover, due to the poor state of Redwood Creek, even moderate and slight storms would cause flooding leaving residents flooded and local roads untraversable.
 While technically within the protected lands of Muir Woods, the poor state of Redwood Creek was having negative effects on wildlife and the ability to travel to Muir Woods.
 The efforts to restore Redwood Creek illustrate a way in which the government protection of Muir Woods leads to positive benefits for the surrounding area.